 The RAIN Alliance is calling on its members and partners to commit to sharing encoding best practices for the success of all RAIN RFID deployments.
 Want to join the RAIN Alliance?
 Apply now.
 Already a member?
-See recommended actions below and make your commitment using the webform or by emailing [email protected].
+See recommended actions below and make your commitment before 11 February 2022 using the webform or by emailing [email protected].

 - Apply for a Company Identifier: Encode your tags with the new, easy-to-use RAIN Alliance ISO numbering system.
 The first step is to apply for a unique Company Identification Number (CIN).
 Soon, the RAIN Alliance will launch an automated system to process applications; until then, make your pledge to apply for a CIN.
 For example, a RAIN Alliance member commits to applying for a CIN for themselves and to enabling their customers to apply for their own CINs.